akiomiyao/ped/README.md

 docker run -v `pwd`:/work -w /ped akiomiyao/ped perl download.pl accession=ERR3063487,wd=/work
 docker run -v `pwd`:/work -w /ped akiomiyao/ped perl ped.pl target=ERR3063487,control=ERR3063486,ref=WBcel235,wd=/work
 ```
-- ERR3063487 sequence is after 250 generations of the nematoda (ERR3063486).
+- ERR3063487 sequence is after 250 generations of the nematode (ERR3063486).
   Downloading fastq files may take several hours, because connection of fastq-dump to NCBI-SRA is slow.
   Sometimes, download.pl returns the timeout of network connection.
-In the case, network will be reconnected and redumed the download.
+In the case, network will be reconnected and resumed the download.
   Fastq files will be saved in ERR3063486/read and ERR3063487/read.
   SNPs and SVs in ERR3063487 against ERR3063486, *i.e.* spontaneous mutations during 250 generations, will be saved in ERR3063487 directory.
-  If control is ommitted, polymorphisms against reference genome will be saved in target directory.
+  If control is omitted, polymorphisms against reference genome will be saved in target directory.
   If script runs without arguments, description of how to use the script will be shown.
   Results will be saved in target (e.g. ERR3063487) directory.
   ERR3063487.vcf is the vcf format result.
 The vcf file can be opened by [Integrative Genomics Viewer](http://software.broadinstitute.org/software/igv/home).